DenysFlnk/ai-output-tuning/README.md

 # Work with different LLMs and parameters

-A Python implementation task to work with different LLMs (Large Language Models) and request parameters via DIAL API
+A Python implementation task to work with different LLMs (Large Language Models) and request parameters

 ## 🎓 Learning Goals

 By completing these tasks, you will learn:
-- How to work with different LLMs through DIAL API
 - How can we configure LLM output via request parameters (`temperature`, `n`, `seed`, etc...)

 ## 📋 Requirements